The property check out inventory

 Bathroom fittings : Extractor fan, mould, limescale, cracks, working pop ups, WC flush, toilet seat

 Above is a brief summary of what would be recorded on a check out inventory.
 For the full list please contact us

 Typically at the end of the check out, if there is damage or missing items, repairs and costs/ or replacement will be negotiated between the Landlord and the tenant.
 If no agreement is reached, the case will then be forwarded to an adjudicator from one of the relevant schemes for final analysis.
 They will demand all evidence including check in/ out reports and inventories.
 It is therefore very important to have these documents on hand.
 Remember it is for the Landlord to prove that he has been wronged, not the other way around.

 For help on how to calculate damages please contact us for further information.
+Our property inventory clerks carry out check out inventories throughout Central/ Greater London as well as Hertfordshire.
 Consistent formulas can be applied, including details, such as the age of the item, the number of tenants, depreciation etc.

 Copyright Stencel Inventories 2012